Got extra storage space? We’ve got a side job for you

 You know that feeling of freedom you get at the grocery store alone?
-Turn that glorious solo time into pocket cash by becoming an on-demand grocery shopper for companies like Instacart and Amazon Fresh.
+Turn that glorious solo time into pocket cash by becoming an on-demand grocery shopper for companies like Instacart and DoorDash.
 The perks?
-Flexible hours (work whenever you have free time), a fairly easy job, and direct deposit of your earnings.
+Flexible hours (work whenever you have free time), a fairly easy side job for moms, and direct deposit of your earnings.
 To be eligible, you need to have a car, a valid driver's license (and insurance), and be able to lift between 30-40 pounds without help.

 What it pays: About $15 an hour, according to Indeed.com.

 Ready for The Sleepover's big comeback?
 After two years of social distancing, maybe now's the time to get a gig organizing the coolest slumber soirees ever!
 Companies like Elite Teepees will provide you with all the supplies and information needed to license its brand and start organizing teepee sleepovers (forget simple sleeping bags on the floor; these sleepovers are in a league of their own!).
 Of course, any franchise comes with startup costs—starting an Elite Teepee business takes an initial investment of up to $7,500—but you'll have the potential to earn thousands more, depending on how much you put into it.